fenago/microservices/coin/readme.md

- you can build the JAR file with `./mvn clean package`inside the folder.
-You will see two jar inside target folder newly created `com.learningvoyage.workerservice-0.0.1-SNAPSHOT.jar` and   `com.learningvoyage.workerservice-0.0.1-SNAPSHOT-jar-with-dependencies.jar`
+ you can build the JAR file with `./mvn clean install`inside the folder.
+You will see two jar inside target folder newly created `worker-0.0.1-SNAPSHOT.jar` and   `worker-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 data
-  we will use second one with all dependencies `com.learningvoyage.workerservice-0.0.1-SNAPSHOT-jar-with-dependencies.jar`
+  we will use second one with all dependencies `worker-0.0.1-SNAPSHOT-jar-with-dependencies.jar`